JustinSu77/Test/README.md

 ### Access a key-value pair in the map

-The following code will print out the corresponding value for the key "John"
+The following code will print out the corresponding value for the key "John".

 ```go
 package main